I Want to Rent A Quirky Campervan – What Do I Need to Know?

 How Easy are the Vans to Drive?

-Chances are, this might be the first time you’ve sat behind the wheel of a van.
+Chances are, this might be the first time you’ve sat behind the wheel of a vehicle this size.
 Don’t panic!
 Driving a van employs exactly the same principles as a car, it’s just a little bit bigger.
-Some of our vans on hire are Long Wheel Base vehicles like Blubelle and some are on the more petite side like Sandy.
+Some of our vans on hire are Long Wheel Base vehicles like Blubelle and some are on the more petite side like Serenity.

 Our owners are more than happy to give you a crash course…. um…. show you the ropes of how to drive their vans when you pick it up!
 Some top tips for driving a campervan for the first time are: